SoK: Machine Learning for Misinformation Detection: DISCUSSION

-\textbf{Evaluate intervention fit and detection targets at the point of problem formulation.} \textit{More than 40\% of article-scoped methods detect nth order targets for misinformation.
-Some of these proxy targets, including house style and text sentiment, are easily circumvented (\Cref{sec:article_rep}).} What signals---or proxy signals---will the intervention detect?
+\textbf{Designing for intervention fit.} \textit{All article-scoped methods detect proxy targets for misinformation.
+Some of these proxy targets, including house style and text sentiment, are easily circumvented (\Cref{sec:article_rep}).} At the point of task formulation, researchers might consider the following: What signals---or proxy signals---will the intervention detect?
 What are the potential risks of a false negative or false positive result (and are they worth the potential benefits of e.g., greater speed)?
 What is the actual detection target, and how closely does it approximate the classification task to be performed?
 In an adversarial setting, would a malicious actor be able to circumvent the automation?

-\textbf{Test on current data, and in real time.} \textit{Fewer than 10\% of methods within our whole corpus tested on contemporaneous data, and fewer than 5\% tested in a real-time setting.} To understand how an ML intervention might work \textit{in practice}, we recommend testing in a real-time context---or, at the very least, on a current dataset.
-As much as possible, the testing environment should emulate the deployment setting.
+\textbf{Understanding hybrid detection.} \textit{While academic misinformation detection favors fully automated methods, commercial checking services and online platforms employ hybrid methods.} Increasingly, online services are turning toward human-driven hybrid detection approaches, wherein human users make complex fact-checking decisions and automated methods amplify their decision-making power (e.g., by identifying content similar to already-flagged posts).
+We believe that exploration of the interplay between human and automated decision-making systems will prove a fruitful frontier for academic research.
+And, in fact, recent work \cite{sehat2024misinformation, lykouris2024learning} frames the hybrid detection problem as one of triage and scheduling: how can automated approaches quickly surface urgent cases for further review by human moderators?

-\textbf{Consider possible dependencies and confounders in training and test data.} \textit{In our replication analyses of Baly et al. and Nasir et al., we observed instances of possible shortcut learning that inflated model performance on experimental datasets. } Carefully evaluate training and test datasets for dependencies that might become false signals or sources of noise, that might limit the generalizability of the classifier, or that might induce unexpected shortcuts during the model training process.
-Remove (or otherwise account for) these dependencies as possible.
+\textbf{Investigating distributional shifts.} \textit{Fewer than 10\% of methods within our whole corpus tested on contemporaneous data, and fewer than 5\% tested in a real-time setting.} To understand how an ML intervention might work \textit{in practice}, researchers must understand how robust their methods are to changes in the distribution of available data during training versus testing.
+These shifts are particular to medium (for instance, whole site classifiers are susceptible to fluctuations in news vertical coverage and author).
+Notably, the few works in our corpus that tested in real-time reported precipitous performance dropoffs.